-New client offer: try a class for free
+New client offer: try an online class for free!

 online pilates Classes